Could my play solve the mystery of the jogger who randomly pushed a woman into a bus?

 In August 2017, the Metropolitan Police released CCTV footage of a busy bridge in southwest London.
 A man is jogging adjacent to a bus lane, where a red double-decker is slowly advancing.

 For one second, their legs are ever so slightly entangled, making it look as though they’re dancing.
 The jogger carries on.
-He never looks back.
+He never looked back.

 Join our commenting forum